-1.4.5.1 In accordance with the requirements set forth in Part 1.4, submit a signed certification of No Exposure stating that all your industrial materials or activities are protected by a storm resistant shelter to prevent exposure to rain, snow, snowmelt and/or runoff.
+- 1. In accordance with the requirements set forth in Part 1.4, submit a signed No Exposure Application and Certification stating that all your industrial materials or activities are protected by a storm-resistant shelter to prevent exposure to rain, snow, snowmelt, and runoff. - 2.
+Submit the signed No Exposure Application and Certification form to the Agency within 180 days of permit issuance for existing activities eligible for No Exposure Status or prior to beginning a new industrial activity eligible for No Exposure Status.; - 3.
+Allow the Agency to inspect the facility to determine compliance with the No Exposure conditions; - 4.
+Allow the Agency to make any No Exposure inspection reports available to the public upon request; - 5.
+For facilities that discharge through an MS4, upon request you must submit a copy of the certification of No Exposure to the MS4 operator, as well as allow inspection and public reporting by the MS4 operator; and

-- 1.4.5.2 Submit the signed No Exposure certification forms to the Agency once every five years; - 1.4.5.3 Allow the Agency to inspect the facility to determine compliance with the No Exposure conditions; - 1.4.5.4 Allow the Agency to make any No Exposure inspection reports available to the public upon request; - 1.4.5.5 For facilities that discharge through an MS4, upon request you must submit a copy of the certification of No Exposure to the MS4 operator, as well as allow inspection and public reporting by the MS4 operator; and - 1.4.5.6 Any time there is a change in the owner or operator of your facility you must notify the Agency within 30 days of the change.
-The No Exposure form is non-transferable.
-If a new owner or operator takes over the facility, the new owner or operator must complete and submit a new form to claim No Exposure.
+- 6. Any time there is a change in the operator of your facility the new operator must complete and submit a new No Exposure form within 30 days of the change. - 7.
+If you close your facility and cease operations, you must submit a Notice of Termination form within 30 days.

-1.5 Permit Compliance.
+1.5 Permit Compliance